ravitwri/ravitwri/README.md

 I'm [Ravi](ravi.twri), a data analyst based in India.

 I'm currently learning and building my skills from scratch.
-If a question pops into my head about a dataset, chances are I'll explore it, analyze it, and share what I find.
+If an idea pops into my head, chances are I'll build it, and share what I find.

 My main tech stack is Python, SQL, Excel and PowerBI